gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 "Send to a nil channel block forever" – at first sight, this seems like something possible.
 But, after double-checking with the code, `inChannel` is initialised in the `Metrics` constructor.
 So it can't be nil.

 Let’s look at the list of functions we’ve got above.
-Could this (buffered) channel become full because we've stacked somewhere in `(*Metrics).startInChannelConsumer()`?
+Could this (buffered) channel become full because we've stuck somewhere in `(*Metrics).startInChannelConsumer()`?

 As you may notice, there is no `startInChannelConsumer` method in the list at all.
-But what if we stacked somewhere below the method’s callstack?
+But what if we stuck somewhere below the method’s callstack?

 Delve provides the start position from where we came to the user location, that is `startLoc` field in the JSON.
 Search for goroutines whose start location was in `startInChannelConsumer` function:

 ```
-= jq '.result[] | select(.startLoc.function.name | test("startInChannelConsumer$"))' server-test-1_dlv-rpc-list_goroutines.json
+$ jq '.result[] | select(.startLoc.function.name | test("startInChannelConsumer$"))' server-test-1_dlv-rpc-list_goroutines.json

 {
   "id": 20,
-  "currentLoc": {
-    "pc": 4387627,
-    "file": "/usr/local/go/src/runtime/proc.go",
-    "line": 303,
-    "function": {
-      "name": "runtime.gopark",
-      "value": 4387392,
-      "type": 0,
-      "goType": 0,
-      "optimized": true
-    }
-  },
   "userCurrentLoc": {
     "pc": 7355276,
     "file": "/vagrant/example/server/metrics.go",